PowerMAN Frequently Asked Questions (FAQ)

 once per day.
 The upload occurs at a random time and not as soon as the PC is

 turned on.
-An organisation with 1000 computers will produce 500KB of data per day.
+An organisation with 1000 computers could produce 500KB of data per day.

-This is equivalent to less than half of one 3.5” floppy disk.
+This is equivalent to less than half of one 3.5inch floppy disk.
 The reporting system is

 highly recommended but

-PowerMAN uploads the report information after the end of each day.
+PowerMAN uploads historic report data after the end of each day.
 Typically, this happens between

 00:00 and 03:00 the following day or the next time the computer is powered up.
 The uploaded information

-normally appears on the live reports within a few minutes.
+normally appears on the reports within a few seconds.
 If you install the software today you

 If you need to know more information about the anonymous information collected please